sparkle-project/Sparkle/.github/ISSUE_TEMPLATE/fixes-and-enhancements.md

 ## Version

-[please specify versions of Sparkle this is applicable to; note new pull requests must be developed and landed in 2.x development branch first]
+[please specify versions of Sparkle this is applicable to; note new pull requests must be developed and landed in 2.x development branch first and the 1.x (master) branch is feature-frozen]